IgniteUI/igniteui-docfx/en/components/general/how-to/signal-r-service-live-data.md

 SignalR takes advantage of several transports and it automatically selects the best available transport given the client and server's capabilities - [WebSockets, Server Send Events or Long-polling](https://stackoverflow.com/a/12855533/2940502).

-When we talk in terms of [WebSockets](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/websockets?view=aspnetcore-5.0) (Putting SSE and Long-polling out of the equation) when the client is real-time connected to the server, whenever something happens the server will knows to send a message over that WebSocket back to the client.
-With old-school clients and servers the Long-polling transport would be used.
+When we talk in terms of [WebSockets](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/websockets?view=aspnetcore-5.0) (Putting SSE and Long-polling out of the equation) when the client is real-time connected to the server, whenever something happens the server will know to send a message over that WebSocket back to the client.
+With old-school clients and servers, the Long-polling transport would be used.

 This is how SignalR handles modern clients and servers, it uses WebSockets under the hood when available, and gracefully falls back to other techniques and technologies when it isn't: